How private labels can build your fashion brand in 2025

 • You can test different types of garments and see if they fit (without making stock)

-• All famous brands do it, it won't be a problem if you do it too right?
+• All famous brands do it, so it won't be a problem if you do it too, right?

 PRIVATE LABEL: THE CONS

-• If your marketing sucks and doesn't have emotional overtones or a context like a shop where you can create a buying experience, it is difficult to sell undifferentiated products.
+• If your marketing has no emotional overtones or context it is difficult to sell undifferentiated products

-• You are bound to the proposals, seasonality and stock of the manufacturer and have to adapt to its corporate policies.
+• You are bound by the manufacturer's proposals, seasonality and stock and have to adapt to its corporate policies.

 • All famous brands do this, maybe if you want to differentiate yourself it is better to focus on creating something relevant!